-The Legislature convened last week for its third special session with instructions to pass legislation regarding whether any state or local government entities in Texas can mandate that an individual receive a COVID-19 vaccine, and if so, what exemptions would apply to such a mandate.

-The Immunization Partnership is concerned that a broad interpretation of the governor's proclamation could put at risk Texas lives, businesses and families at a time when unvaccinated individuals account for over 90 percent of COVID hospitalizations and an even greater percentage of those who die.
+The third called session of the Texas Legislature convened in September with instructions to pass legislation regarding whether any state or local governmental entities in Texas can mandate that an individual receive a COVID-19 vaccine, and if so, what exemptions would apply to such a mandate.
+The Immunization Partnership is concerned that a broad interpretation of Gov. Greg Abbott's proclamation could put Texas lives, businesses and families at risk at a time when more than 68,000 Texans have died since the start of the pandemic.
+That is more than the population of Georgetown.

-Since the start of the COVID-19 pandemic, some Texas politicians have made public health experts - not the virus - the common political enemy.
-A Kaiser Health News analysis this month found legislators in Texas and 25 other states are moving with great force to weaken the abilities of public health experts to protect the public's health.
+Since the start of the COVID-19 pandemic, some Texas politicians have made public health experts the common political enemy, instead of the virus.
+A Kaiser Health News analysis found legislators in Texas and 25 other states are moving with great force to weaken the abilities of public health experts to protect the public health.